Blog

 Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 65°F. Sleep mask.
 White noise machine.
 Weighted blanket.
 30-minute wind-down with rain sounds.
 My family says it's 'too much.'
-They don't realize I'm compensating for warehouse noise and sensory overload.
-Without my setup, I need 30 extra minutes of sleep and I start with lower energy.
+Work destroys me.
+Running drains me.
+Sleep has to compensate for all of it.
+Without my setup, I need 30 extra minutes and start the day 3+ points lower.

 See Full Post